GoergPflug/AttinyStreamGfxApi/README.md

 #define NR_SPRITES 0  // configure number of sprites

+#define ENABLE_LINES // Enable Line drawing API (see 3d Cube example how to use)

+#define ENABLE_TRIANGLES // Enable Triangel drawing API

+#define NR_LINES nr // Reserve Memory for storage of Lines

+#define NR_TRIANGLES nr // reserve Memory for Triangle Points, "color", and 1 byte per Triangle which can be used for Dept Sorting

-#define PIXEL_CALLBACK callbackfunctionname    // define a callback, this function will be called with the current x and y position on the screen, while the engine is rendering, it returns a 6 bit value (0-63) this value is the brightness of the pixel to be drawn
+#define PIXEL_CALLBACK callbackfunctionname    // define a callback, this function will be called with the current x and y position on the screen, while the engine is rendering, it returns a 6 bit value (0-63) this value is the brightness of the pixel to be drawn.
+The Callback function will be called for every pixel, first for x,y=(0,0) then for (0,1) to (0,63) then x will increase to 1, so it will be called for x,y=(1,0) and so on.

 #define ENABLE_CONSOLE   		// enables the first console